-The bay shore is dominated by great stepped brick pyramids.
-The largest is four hundred feet high.
-Prince Quentyn Martell observes that the pyramids are larger than any castle he had ever seen.
+The bay shore is dominated by great stepped brick pyramids, the largest four hundred feet high.
 All manner of trees, vines and flowers grow on the pyramid terraces.
-At dusk the Good Masters light silk lanterns and the pyramids glow with coloured lights.
-Pleasure barges sail up and down the Worm River.
-Within the city are fighting pits, dug deep and surrounded by descending rings of seats.
-The streets, stepped pyramids, the ancient walls are all made of the same red brick, old and crumbling, There is red dust everywhere, dancing down the gutters at each gust of wind.
+At dusk the Good Masters light silk lanterns and the pyramids glow with colored lights.
+Pleasure barges sail up and down the Worm.
+The streets, pyramids, and ancient walls are all made of old and crumbling red brick.
+There is red dust everywhere, dancing down the gutters at each gust of wind.
 Astapor's streets are largely deserted in the heat of the day.
 Elephants are a common sight in the city, lumbering about with latticework litters on their backs.

 The Plaza of Pride is an open market where the slavers take their customers to view their purchases.
 In the centre of the plaza stands a red brick fountain with the a hammered bronze version of the Astapori harpy standing in its centre.